 Slush can freeze up and immobilize parts of a bicycle when it is parked-- so, you may need to bring it into a heated space to thaw.
 Even if the tires are only wet, road salt and sand will leave a dirty little puddle under each wheel.
 A plastic sheet can catch the mess.

 Road salt is hard on bicycles.
 Hosing the bicycle off after a ride works well to clean it.
 Avoid high-pressure spraying, which contaminates bearings.
-You could keep a garden sprayer indoors and take it outside to wash the bicycle, so you don't have to concern yourself with water freezing in pipes and hoses.
+You could keep a garden sprayer indoors where it doesn't freeze up, and take it outside to wash the bicycle.

 If you have stored the bicycle indoors, brakes and shifters may work fine when you test them at the start of a ride, and freeze up after a few minutes.
 This happens only with a length of cable housing which is higher at the ends, so water can settle in the middle.
 Avoid cable runs which can trap water.

 I give my winter bicycle a thorough spring cleaning, and overhaul parts as needed once warm weather returns.
 Chain wear is fastest in winter, and so I replace the chain and sprocket in the spring to get the most use out of them.

 Keeping your engine, the legs, warm.
 If the temperature is below 40 degrees Fahrenheit (5 degrees Celsius), you should be wearing two layers on your legs.
 Long underwear or tights work well as your base layer.
 Cross-country skiing clothing works for bicycling.
 I defy fashion and wear corduroy trousers over sweatpants.
 The photo below shows me on a clear winter day with temperatures in the 20s Fahrenheit (around -5 Celsius).
 I was comfortable!